pradeep800/Destributed-Task-Scheduler/README.md

 - **Check file posted (`task/fileposted/check`):** Checks if the file has been posted yet.

 ### producer
-The producer retrieves task information from the "task database," places them into a queue, and updates the "picked_at_by_producer" array in the "task database" with timestamps.
+The producer retrieves task information from the `task database` places them into a queue, and updates the `picked_at_by_producer` array in the `task database` with timestamps.

 **SQL Query for Querying Information with Locking:**